In a single day in Maryland, more than 900 victims of domestic violence receive services like emergency housing and counseling.

 People who are not American citizens may have trouble securing permission to remain in the country due to domestic violence charges or a protective order.
-Talk to an attorney about your legal situation.
+Talk to a domestic violence lawyer about your legal situation.

 How Does a Lawyer Help With Domestic Violence?

-If you are accused of domestic violence, you have a right to hear the charges against you and make a case for your side.
-An experienced attorney will know how to do this, helping you build your case and showing that you are a good person who is trying to abide by the law.
+If you are accused of domestic violence, you have a right to hear the charges against you and make a case for yourself.
+An experienced domestic violence lawyer will know how to help you build your case and show that you are a good person who is trying to abide by the law.

 What happens next in your situation can be very complicated.
-Whether you are the victim or the accused abuser, you deserve fair treatment under the law, and it’s important to have an experienced lawyer helping you understand your situation.
+Whether you are the victim or the accused abuser, you deserve fair treatment under the law, and it is important to have an experienced attorney helping you understand your legal situation.